ONSdigital/django-oauth2-test/README.md

 The manifest file also sets the DJANGO_SETTINGS_MODULE to the cloud_foundry_settings.py file which pics up all the dynamic variables.

-*TODO - To productionize this the server has to be bound to a WSGI server. e.g. [NGINX]( https://www.nginx.com/resources/wiki/)

 Grant Types